 We all know when driving it’s important to “keep your eyes on the road and your hands on the wheel.”
-Even a split second of lost focus or a quick glance away can cause you to miss a hazard ahead.
-The lost time may prevent you from responding in time or properly to it.
+Even a split second of lost focus or a quick glance away can cause a driver to miss seeing a hazard ahead and may prevent you from taking timely and appropriate action to avoid an accident.

-But what if your eyes are intently focussed ahead on the road and you still don’t see an oncoming hazard?
-Unfortunately, this can happen in wintery weather when a virtually invisible layer of sleek, slippery and potentially dangerous ice forms on roadways.
+But what if your eyes are intently focused ahead on the road and you still don’t see an oncoming hazard?
+Unfortunately, this can happen in wintery weather when a virtually invisible layer of sleek, slippery and potentially dangerous black ice forms on roadways.

 What is Black Ice and How Does It Form?

-While the ice itself is clear, black ice gets its name from the colour of the pavement often found beneath it.
-It’s highly transparent nature and thinness makes it extremely difficult to see.
+While ice itself is clear, black ice gets its name from the colour of the underlying pavement surface.
+The ice coating is often very thin and transparent, making it extremely difficult to see.

-Although black ice can form on any roadway, it’s most often found on bridges and overpasses because the air passing underneath the pavement and it can make the road colder, and in areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.
+Although black ice can form on any roadway, it’s most often found on bridges and overpasses because the air passing underneath the structure can make the road surface colder.
+Watch for areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.

 Driving On Black Ice